The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/2-positioning-lecture-notes.md

     top: 10px;
 }
 ```
-> In this example, once the box's `top` position reaches `10px` below the top of the nearest scrolling ancestor, it will "stick" in place and behave like a fixed element and other content will flow underneath.
+> In this example, once the box's `top` position reaches `10px` below the top of the nearest scrolling ancestor (the `<body>` in this case), it will "stick" in place and behave like a fixed element and other content will flow underneath.

-### Z-index
+## Z-index

 The `z-index` property determines that order that positioned elements stack on top of each other.